-Grant-making is structured around three principal goals:
+Grant-making is structured around four principal goals:

 Within those broad outlines, Foundation grants support the arts, classrooms of the future, literacy, professional development, social studies, social-emotional support, the future-focused education speaker series, and initiatives in Science, Technology, Engineering, and Math (STEM).

 - Enhance the existing academic program, curriculum, guidance or counseling functions, and staff development of SDOC;

 - Enrich—not duplicate or replace—the current curriculum and educational structure of SDOC;

 - Reﬂect the goals of SDOC, including the Superintendent and Building Principal and Curriculum Supervisors, as well as the Technology Supervisors;

 - Are innovative and creative in teaching and/or learning;